raspberrypilearning/physical-computing-with-scratch/learn.md

 By completing this resource you will learn:

-- How to control the GPIO pins using Scratch
+- How to control the GPIO pins using Scratch, version 1
 - How to receive input from the GPIO pins using Scratch

 This resource covers elements from the following strands of the [Raspberry Pi Digital Making Curriculum](https://www.raspberrypi.org/curriculum/):